-So last year, I was working on this iOS app to view and add annotations to pdf files, for one project requirement.
-I have not worked on it for many months now and don’t have any specific use now.
+So few years back, I was working on this iOS app to view and add annotations to pdf files.
+I have not worked on it for quite some time now and don’t have any specific use as well.
 Therefore, I have decided to open the source code.
 Hopefully, someone may find it useful.

 This app is implemented in Swift.
 PDF viewer and annotation functionalities require PDFKit library.
 PDFKit is a very powerful library but poorly documented.
 May be because of the newer PencilKit.
 But in the absence of any good documentation, I had to do a lot of research and own experiments with the code.